yyh-gl/gocr/README.md

 # GoCR

-GoCR is a notifier of code review requests.
+GoCR provides easy way for notifying request of code review.

-You can easily set the repository and notification destination.
+You will soon be able to start a notification of code review request.

 <img alt="image picture" src="./assets/sample.png" height="200" />